mrTimofey/frontizer/README.md

 Assets folder contains all statics and source files for your project.
 Compiled assets are placed inside *assets/compiled* directory by default.

-### Client JavaScript and ECMAScript 6
+### Client JavaScript

-Either ordinary JavaScript or ECMAScript 6 can be used simultaneously.
-All files with *.es6* extension will be precompiled by Babel.
+All client JavaScript is precompiled by Babel with babel-preset-latest.

 ## Views